bilal-fazlani/commanddotnet/docs/V3/DefiningCommands/argument-models.md

 # Argument Models
-Argument models provide a way to deinfe arguments in a class.
+Argument models provide a way to define arguments in a class.

 This command to send an e-mail...